EPCCed/2023-04-12-hpc-intro-napier/_episodes/17-resources.md

 how best to use resources, as we are doing here, your baseline could be the performance on any number of cores or nodes that you can measure the change in performance from.

-Our `sharpen` application is small enough that we can run a serial (i.e. using a single core) job for our baseline performance so that is where we will start
+Our `pi-mpi.py` application is small enough that we can run a serial (i.e. using a single core) job for our baseline performance so that is where we will start

 > ## Run a single core job
-> Write a job submission script that runs the `sharpen` application on a single core.
+> Write a job submission script that runs the `pi-mpi.py` application on a single core.
 You
 > will need to take an initial guess as to the walltime to request to give the job time
 > to complete.
 Submit the job and check the contents of the STDOUT file to see if the
 > application worked or not.